n

 What We Found

-Nine growth drivers, three scenarios.
+Twelve growth drivers, three scenarios.
 Three findings that shape our plan.

 Key Assumptions